 The recipient of the award is decided by the Executive Committee of the TTC and their decision is based on members who have demonstrated a similar devotion and dedication to the Club and as a reflection of the life values and spirit of friendship, which Charlie Conquergood always shared with us.

-At the 35th British Car Day, the Charlie Conquergood Award was presented to long-time members, Clive and Jacquelynne Huizinga, of Peterborough, ON.
-Clive is our club Treasurer and has been an active volunteer in Toronto Triumph Club for many years.
-Congratulations to Clive and Jacquelynne from all of your many friends at the TTC!
+At the 36th British Car Day, the Charlie Conquergood Award was presented to long-time club member, Johan Aaltink of Lefroy, ON.
+Johan is responsible for field layout at British Car Day and has been an active volunteer, including President, in Toronto Triumph Club for many years.
+Congratulations to Johan from all of your many friends at the TTC!